influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.2/administration/config.md

 Environment variable: `INFLUXDB_HTTP_HTTPS_PRIVATE_KEY`

+### shared-secret = ""

+The shared secret used for JWT signing.

+Environment variable: `INFLUXDB_HTTP_SHARED_SECRET`

 ### max-row-limit = 10000

 This limits the number of rows that can be returned in a non-chunked query.
+InfluxDB includes a `"partial":true` tag in the response body if query results exceed `max-row-limit`.

 Environment variable: `INFLUXDB_HTTP_MAX_ROW_LIMIT`